andriibidylo/about-me/README.md

 8. See number of likes;
 9. Add/remove likes;
 10. Sort posts by popular;
-11. See posts with particular tags.
+11. See posts with particular tag;
+12. Search posts by title.

 ## Final Product